nestybox/sysbox/sysbox-in-docker/README.md

 [doc](../docs/distro-compat.md).

 * Root-privileges: As a container runtime, Sysbox requires root privileges to operate.
-As a result, Sysbox-In-Docker container must be launched in "privileged" mode.
+As a result, the Sysbox-In-Docker container must be launched in "privileged" mode.

     **Note**: Within the privileged container, inner containers launched with Docker + Sysbox will be strongly isolated from the host by Sysbox (e.g., via the Linux user-namespace).

-* Required bind-mounts:
+* Also, in order for the Sysbox-In-Docker container to operate properly, the following host bind-mounts are required:

     - "/var/lib/docker"